-Work at small goals to achieve the big ones, be realistic towards your fitness level; goal setting is achieved much easier by taking this in smaller bites.
+Work at small goals to achieve the big ones, being realistic towards your fitness level; goal setting is achieved much easier by taking this in smaller bites.
 For beginners setting goals, especially; time-frame-based goals, is a manageable place to start.

 Time based goals when your first starting could go something like this...

 You set a time; say 8 to 10 weeks from your first workout, you can then enter this in a training log/diary, calendar or next to your mirror.
 This signifies that you're defining and setting your goal in motion.

 Now: think of a reward, This should be something small something that usually pops into your head first thing, perhaps something you miss a lot; maybe, treating yourself to meal at a restaurant of your choice.